-Dr. Walt Mick offers a couple methods of tooth replacement for patients that are edentulous (missing all of their teeth).
-A secure and convenient option is implant-retained dentures in Columbia.
+Dr. Walter Mick offers a couple of methods of tooth replacement for patients that are edentulous (missing all of their teeth).
+A secure and convenient option is implant-retained dentures in Reynoldsburg, OH.
 Dental implants keep your dentures in place for better function and appearance.
 Dr. Mick can design either fixed or removable implant-retained dentures for you.
 Either way, you’ll have a beautiful smile!

-Implant-retained dentures in Reynoldsburg could be right for you whether you are a current denture wearer or you’ll be having dentures for the first time.
+Implant-retained dentures in Reynoldsburg could be right for you whether you are a current denture wearer or will be getting dentures for the first time.
 Dr. Mick will initially conduct a complete oral exam to ensure that your gums and underlying bone structure are healthy.
 Strong gums and alveolar bone are essential to the long-term success of implant-supported dentures.
-Digital X-rays will also show if you have sufficient bone dentist to hold the implants in place.
+Digital X-rays will also show if you have sufficient bone density to hold the implants in place.
 If not, then a bone graft could solve this problem.

 Dr. Mick prepares your individualized treatment plan based on information gathered with X-rays and impressions of your gum ridge.

 At the first implant appointment, an incision is made in your gums to expose the bone.
 A small hole is drilled in the bone and the implant is secured.
 The incision is stitched closed, and you are given post-op instructions to help keep the site clean and promote healing.

 Once the implant and bone tissue have bonded together, a healing cap is placed on top of the implant so your gums form around it.
 This prevents gum tissue from getting in the way of your new dentures.
 Finally, another set of impressions is taken of your gums and the abutments, so your dentures can be handcrafted in the dental lab.
 Custom adjustments are made in the dental office to ensure a perfect fit.